 - Boil 3 cups of water, then pour boiling water into the bowl with the cream cheese.
-Use a spatula to stir until the jello has dissolved and cream cheese has melted.
+Use a spatula to stir until the gelatin has dissolved and cream cheese has melted.3 cups water

 - Transfer bowl to the refrigerator and chill for 1-2 hours, stirring frequently, until consistency has slightly thickened.
 Mixture is ready once a ring starts to form along the edges of the bowl.

 - Remove bowl from refrigerator.
 Add mayonnaise, fruit cocktail, and chopped pecans to bowl, then stir thoroughly until mayonnaise has dissolved into the liquid.3/4 cup mayonnaise, 45 ounces fruit cocktail, 1 1/2 cups chopped pecans

-- Place bundt pan in the refrigerator and chill until jello is completely set, usually anywhere from 3-5 hours.
-For best results, let jello set overnight.
+- Place bundt pan in the refrigerator and chill until gelatin is completely set, usually anywhere from 3-5 hours.
+For best results, let gelatin set overnight.

-When ready to serve, remove bundt pan from refrigerator.
+- When ready to serve, remove bundt pan from refrigerator.
 Place a serving dish over the top of the bundt pan, then hold the plate in place while flipping the bundt pan over (so that the bundt pan ends up on top of the plate).
-If the jello doesn't immediately fall out, lift the bundt pan up about 1 inch and gently shake downwards; jello should quickly fall out.
+If the gelatin doesn't immediately fall out, lift the bundt pan up about 1 inch and gently shake downwards; gelatin should quickly fall out.

 I do my best to provide nutrition information, but please keep in mind that I’m not a certified nutritionist.
 Any nutritional information discussed or disclosed in this post should only be seen as my best amateur estimates of the correct values.